xstevens/shiftmanager/README.rst

             deduplicate_partition_by='message_id',
             deduplicate_order_by='when_recorded DESC')

+When using ``deduplicate_partition_by``, only the first row returned for any given value of the partitioning columns is retained.
+It's strongly suggested that you supply a value for ``deduplicate_order_by`` to determine how that initial row is chosen.

 `deep_copy` can also be used to migrate an existing table to a new structure, providing a convenient way to alter distkeys, sortkeys, and column encodings.
 Additional keyword arguments will be passed to the `reflected_table` method,